matthieuauger/gatsby-theme-meetup/README.md

 This repository contains the published package on NPM but also a fully functional development environment with Yarn Workspaces.

-Pull the sources, run `yarn install`, `yarn workspace site gatsby develop` and you're ready to go.
+Pull the sources, run `yarn install`, `yarn workspace jamstack-london-demo-website gatsby develop` and you're ready to go.

 I will read give feedbacks to new Pull Request as fast as possible.